 Recheck your goals

 No doubt, you started off with a defined statement detailing the goals of the program.
 It’s important to check whether you’re still on course.
 Check whether you’ve shifted the goalposts.
-Consider checking whether organisational policies have affected your program and its objectives.
+Consider checking whether organizational policies have affected your program and its objectives.

 Resources you need